 It is possible to continue running with proximal hamstring tendinopathy.
 However, you may need to make alterations to your training plan.
 Avoid hill reps and speed work, as these types of running usually aggravate an irritable hamstring tendon.

 The inevitable question when it comes to an annoying niggling injury like proximal hamstring tendinopathy is whether or not you can run through the injury.
 I’ve seen lots of runners successfully manage run with this injury, and continue training, perhaps for an upcoming marathon, simply by adapting their marathon training plan a little.

-It’s not unusual for me to meet runners who have has their high hamstring tendinopathy misdiagnosed for piriformis syndrome, and vice versa… which has lead to ineffective rehab, and an extended period off running.
+It’s not unusual for me to meet runners who have has their high hamstring tendinopathy misdiagnosed for piriformis syndrome, and vice versa… which has lead to ineffective rehab, and an extended period of rest from running.
 So frustrating!

 This is why an MRI scan will often be used to support the diagnosis once and for all.

-If your physio suspects you might be suffering from high hamstring tendinopathy, there are of course a number fo manual tests they may use to confirm their hypothesis.
+If your physio suspects you might be suffering from high hamstring tendinopathy, there are of course a number of manual tests they may use to confirm their hypothesis.

 Testing For Proximal Hamstring Tendinopathy

 In January of 2012 Cacchio et al., published a paper looking at the reliability and validity of three pain provocation tests used for the diagnosis of chronic proximal hamstring tendinopathy.
 Taking into account the need for further assessment of the three tests used in the study (listed and described below), the authors concluded that the chosen tests represent a valid, reliable means of testing for Proximal Hamstring Tendinopathy.